 “I think someone bonked you in the head with one of these here bibles.”
-She reached over and plucked one that had been taken from the bar and flipped through the words of the New Testament.
+She reached over, plucked one from the wall, and flipped through the to the New Testament.
 “You know what a doe stands for, right?”

 I shook my head.

-“What’s this about?” he shouted over the music.
+Timothy spotted us and came our way.
+“What’s this about?”
+He shouted over the music.

-“Keeping her company.”
-She rose to her feet and crossed her arms.
-“More than I can say for you.”
+Chelsey rose to her feet and crossed her arms.
+“Keeping her company, which is more than I can say for you.”

 Timothy grabbed me by the wrist again.
 “We were just going.
 It’s close to midnight anyways and we gotta get home.”

-Chelsey looked at me with big, sad, Bambi eyes.
+Chelsey looked over at me.
 “You haven’t paid your tab.”

-Timothy threw a twenty dollar bill her way and dragged me to the door.
-Once we were outside, I saw the sweat plastered to his neck, pushing the hair out of the way to reveal his tattoo.
-“Why were you talking to her?” he snapped.
+Timothy threw a twenty-dollar bill on the bar and dragged me to the door.
+Once we were outside, I saw that sweat had separated his hair, revealing the tattoo behind it.
+“Why were you talking to her?”

-I peeled myself away from him.
+I pulled away from him.
 “You’re hurting me and you’re drunk.”